Mjdhsn49/Trimble_Assignment/AI_system_Design/Design.md

 ## 9. Documentation and Analysis

-- SInce this process is selective documenting the reason behind image selection and perform a thorough analysis should be done.
+- Since this process is selective, documenting the reason behind image selection and perform a thorough analysis should be done.

 ## 10. Validation

-- Finally we reserve a portion for validation and evaluate the impact on model performance to verify our selected images are goof or not.
+- Finally we reserve a portion for validation and evaluate the impact on model performance to verify our selected images are good or not.

 Overall the selection process involves a combination of automated techniques, human expertise, and continuous feedback loops.